-- We've seen before the general boot procedure for a O.S. - The kernel, after been loaded and having performed its initialization routines, starts the first user program in the system: init - init checks the file /etc/inittab for the runlevel the system must be brought to, and after running the scripts in /etc/rcS.d it invokes the ones in/etc/rcN.d (where N is the runlevel) which will be starting the available services in that installation.
+- We've seen before the general boot procedure for a O.S. - The kernel, after been loaded and having performed its initialization routines, starts the first user program in the system: init - on system V systems, init checks the file /etc/inittab for the runlevel the system must be brought to, and after running the scripts in /etc/rcS.d it invokes the ones in/etc/rcN.d (where N is the runlevel) which will be starting the available services in that installation. - on BSD systems, init runs the /etc/rc script, which, after reading rc.conf, will launch all configured services - on systemd systems, systemd gets the default target the system has to be brought to, and starts the appropriate services boot process system V init script:

-boot process

-- A similar process is performed when the system is brought down to stop all the services in an ordenated way - The system has more than one predetermined configuration each of them with its particular set of running services
+- A similar process is performed when the system is brought down to stop all the services in an ordenated way - The system has more than one predetermined configuration each of them with its particular set of running services - This configurations are called runlevels in system V systems and targets on systemd systems system V init system: Runlevels

-Init system: Runlevels